 If possible, keep the power cable away from other boat wiring, especially the engine's wires.
 This will provide the best isolation from electrical noise.
 If the cable is not long enough, splice #18 gauge wire onto it.
 The power cable has two wires, red and black.
 Red is the positive lead, black is negative or ground.
+(There is also a white wire to power an optional external speaker for some units.)
 Make sure to attach the in-line fuse holder to the red lead as close to the power source as possible.